ElliotGarbus/KivyScrollProject/README.md

-Updated implementation for ScrollView with 2 layer nesting support.
+Updated implementation for ScrollView with nesting support.

-An initial implementation is in the V0 Obsolete Directory

-My objective is to deliver a solution that is more maintainable and supports nesting.

-This implementation will support an outer ScrollView and one or more inner ScrollViews.
-All combinations for do_scroll_x and do_scroll_y are supported for the inner and outer ScrollView.
+This is a WIP I want to enable ScrollView to support arbitrary levels of nesting.

 The on_scroll_events (on_scroll_start, on_scroll_move, and on_stroll_stop) have been updated.
 They now work as expected, firing when the movement starts, continues and stops.